jeffwright13/pytest-tally/README.md

 For power users who want the dev dependencies: `pip install -r requirements/requirements-dev.txt && pip install pytest-tally`

 ## Usage

+There are three clients included in this repo:
+- Rich text-based client that runs in the terminal
+- HTML client that runs in the browser (via a Flask web-app)
+- TkInter GUI

+Each of these has known issues (see below), but are functional.
+You are welcome to improve upon any of these, or write your own and submit a PR if you like.

 To use text-based Rich client to display test results in-console as the tests run, open another terminal session, activate your venv, and type in `tally` to start the text-based client.
 Press the "q" key to quit the text-based client.